 What Is the Compensation for Wrongful Death?

-• The pain and suffering damages to which your loved one would have been entitled had they survived the accident
+- The pain and suffering damages to which your loved one would have been entitled had he or she survived the accident.

 There must be accountability for those whose negligence results in wrongful death.
 We understand that a financial payment does not truly compensate for the loss of a loved one.
 Nothing can.
 However, it may ensure a more financially secure future for your family.